Skip to main content

 kind: store

-Reads Terraform outputs and writes them to an external store (SSM, Secrets Manager, Azure Key Vault, etc.).
+Reads Terraform outputs and writes them to an external store such as kind: aws/ssm, kind: aws/asm, Azure Key Vault, or Google Secret Manager.
 Use this to share state between components without backend wiring — paired with the !store function for reading.

 hooks: